elf4j/elf4j-provider/README.md

-As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, client application should code against [service API](https://github.com/elf4j/elf4j#service-interface-and-access-api) of the ELF4J facade, and drop in this provider implementation as shown in the "Installation" section.
+As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, client application should code against [service API](https://github.com/elf4j/elf4j#service-interface-and-access-api) of the ELF4J facade, and drop in this provider implementation as a runtime dependency shown in the "Installation" section.

 See ELF4J for API [sample usage](https://github.com/elf4j/elf4j#use-it---for-log-service-api-clients).